AlexandraKak/english-for-designers/06-storytelling/index.md

 There is no precise answer I can find if diving into my childhood memories.
 My whole life I gravitated to art.
 It`s not like I was an inveterate visitor of museums or galleries but I did enjoy good drawings, pleasing melodies, nicely composed videos or outfits.
 All of that have always been giving me the greatest inspiration and a will to develop myself.

 If to think about it, I could say it all started with dancing.
 I went dancing when I was just 3 years old and kept on working on my movements for over a decade since then.
 I tried Russian traditional dances, hip-hop, breakdance and ended up switching to a singer.
-But then again – I couldn`t decide if I want it to be academic singing or Jazz or rap.
+But then again – I couldn't decide if I want it to be academic singing or Jazz or rap.
 So I went for all the options at once.
 Then I played piano and after – guitar.
-Then I went for drawing...Then poem composing...Then writing...I could keep listing all my momentary passions but I`d rather show you something more meaningful.
+Then I went for drawing...Then poem composing...Then writing...I could keep listing all my momentary passions but I'd rather show you something more meaningful.

 ![n](https://user-images.githubusercontent.com/92374927/153886030-aa7ee3c9-3499-4d37-a295-1b68ef91c893.jpg)